 Gateway High School is a charter high school in San Francisco.
-The principal of Gateway High School is Michael Fuller, who can be contacted at email@example.com.
-462 students attend Gateway High School and are mostly Multiracial; Hispanic; and White, non-Hispanic.
-4% of the Gateway High School students have "limited English proficiency."
+The principal of Gateway High School is Michael Fuller, who can be contacted at firstname.lastname@example.org.
+462 children attend Gateway High School and identify primarily as Multiracial; Hispanic; and White, non-Hispanic.
+4% of the Gateway High School students are "limited in English proficiency."
 41% of the 462 students here are paying reduced lunch prices.
 The student to teacher ratio at Gateway High School is 12:1.
 Jewish Community High School of the Bay is one of the nearest high schools.

 - Ceramics sculpture